dfient/coinbase-bot/README.md

 This project comes with _*zero warranties*_.
 Use at your own risk and with funds you can afford to lose, also due to technical errors like bugs, hickups, system faults, upgrades, iaas failures, lightning strikes, act of god.
 This system is designed for speed+performance, utilizes high resiliency architecture to cope with common problems, but will fail if your server falls over.

 The system is not 'in-a-box', and needs experienced administrators caring for the system to keep it live.
 If you don't know what this is, please don't use this project.
 I recommend skimming the source files; if you do not fully understand what it takes to maintain the system then please walk away now.
+(This may change as the project matures.)